department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-09-15_Design-System-Team_Migrate-vets-website-off-of-formation.md

 The problem with this is that it would leave us in the same situation wer're in now where future changes are more difficult.
 By limiting the available CSS classes in `vets-website`, we will have an easier time making upgrades.

+Part of the problem we're dealing with now is that `usa-*` classes are used throughout `vets-website`, and these are corresponding to USWDS1 styles.
+USWDS3 uses many of the same names like `usa-alert` which means that a drop-in replacement/upgrade is impossible to do with confidence that it won't break existing styles.
+Putting the VADS between `vets-website` and direct use of USWDS means that the DST will be able to manage these kinds of version upgrades in the future while minimizing risk in `vets-website`.

 ### Sticking with formation & USWDS 1

 This will lead to further version skew and make it harder to adopt USWDS fixes and changes.